AmanoTeam/amanobot/doc/index.rst

    reference

-Telepot helps you build applications for `Telegram Bot API <https://core.telegram.org/bots>`_.
+Amanobot helps you build applications for `Telegram Bot API <https://core.telegram.org/bots>`_.
 It works on Python 2.7 and Python 3.
 For Python 3.5+, it also has an `async version <#async-version-python-3-5>`_ based on `asyncio <https://docs.python.org/3/library/asyncio.html>`_.